-A two-year, full-time program, the Master of Arts in Forensic Psychology is designed to prepare students to provide assessment and treatment services in a forensic setting, or further training at the doctoral level.
-Students will be trained in clinical assessment and psychological testing, the diagnosis of psychopathology, treatment planning, individual and group interventions, research design and statistical analysis and program evaluation.
+A two-year, full-time program, the Master of Arts in Forensic Psychology is designed to prepare students to provide assessment and treatment services in a forensic setting as a master’s-level mental health counselor or further training at the doctoral level.
+Students will be trained in diagnosis, the assessment of risk and treatment needs, psychological testing, individual and group treatment, risk management and reduction, and research methodology.

 The Master of Arts in Forensic Psychology seeks to: